Many people do not know the technical differences between psoriasis and eczema.

-Although many people have patches of psoriasis on the backs of their hands and knuckles, others have outbreaks on the palms.
-Intense peeling and dry skin on the hands can make even simple actions, such as washing hands or picking up a bag, very painful and uncomfortable.
+Although many people have patches of psoriasis on the backs of their hands and knuckles, others have outbreaks on the palms (palmoplantar psoriasis).
+It tends to be red, dry, and thick, and can have deep painful cracks.

 Eczema on the hands

-Eczema appears on the hands very commonly.
+Eczema commonly appears on the hands.
 This is because the hands often come in contact with soaps, lotions, fabric, animals, and other allergens or irritants.

-Frequent washing of the hands can further dry out the skin of people with eczema.
+Frequent handwashing can further dry out the skin of people with eczema.
 Eczema on the hands can be difficult to treat because of the constant contact with water and other irritants.